-The Learning Maturity Model for Digital Education Competence (HTML), (see also the full PDF reports in EN, DE, ES, FI, IT, LT) is based on the results obtained by the partnership in the previous stage: The Competence metamodel for Digital education competences.
+The Learning Maturity Model for Digital Education Competence is based on the results obtained by the partnership in the previous stage: The Competence meta-model for Digital education competences.
+This Learning Maturity Model creates an organisational paradigm for digital education training content as means of structuring the information about the degree of expertise on specific competences for all those teachers and educators that aim at improving their digital competences.
 For each of the identified competences, educators may not only measure their level of competence achievements in binary terms (achieved/ not achieved), but rather in terms of the degree of expertise achieved under each competence.

 Description of Competences using CALOHEE Descriptors and Dimensions

-Each of the competences described in the Competence Meta-Model for Digital Educators is further subdivided into their constituent elements of knowledge, skills, responsibilities and attitudes, and broken down into descriptors and subdescriptors
+Each of the competences described in the Competence Meta-Model for Digital Educators is further subdivided into their constituent elements of knowledge, skills, responsibilities and attitudes, and broken down into descriptors and sub-descriptors as necessary.

 By aligning the model’s structure to the Tuning-CALOHEE framework (KSA – Knowledge, Skills, Attitudes), its compatibility with previous work (such as the Tuning-CALOHEE Framework for Teacher Education) has been pursued.
 Thus, this bears the potential to add “digital education” to the Tuning-CALOHEE framework and allow for its future-oriented expansion.

 Definition of the Learning Maturity Model for Digital Education Competence